CladernyJorn/UP-VLA/README.md

 ## Evaluation 📊

 ### 📊 Rollout on Calvin benchmark
 You should install Calvin as described in installation section.
 Remember to reset the `dataset_path, root_data_dir` in `policy_rollout/calvin_evaluate_upvla.yaml` with the origin calvin abcd dataset.
-Then, you need modify `tuned_model_path` in `policy_rollout/upvla_model.yaml` to specify the checkpoint.
+Then, you need to modify `tuned_model_path` in `policy_rollout/upvla_model.yaml` to specify the checkpoint.
 You can directly use our provided checkpoint or your saved checkpoint using our training script.

-Lastly, you need to copy the scripts to the CALVIN evaluation folder (installed with the official repo) and run:
+Lastly, copy the scripts and config files (`calvin_evaluate_upvla.yaml` and `upvla_model.yaml`) to the CALVIN evaluation folder (installed with the official repo) and run:
 ```bash
 cd /path to your calvin folder
 python evaluation/calvin_evaluate_upvla.py